 If not genetics, it must certainly have been nurturing, because dogs and horses have always been part of my life.

-HOW IT ALL BEGAIN
+HOW IT ALL BEGAN

 I was born and raised in West Los Angeles, CA. and both my parents were involved in the motion picture industry.
 When I was around 10 years old I was invited to come on the set of the Lassie television series.
 It was there that I discovered how amazing a well-trained dog can be.
-All of our dogs and home had some basic training but nothing like what I was seeing on the set.
+All of our dogs at home had some basic training but nothing like what I was seeing on the set.
 It was there I meet Mr. Rudd Weatherwax, Lassie’s trainer.
-He noticed how taken- back I was watching the dogs going through their rehearsal.
+He noticed how taken- back I was watching the dogs going through their rehearsals.
 He asks me if I was interested in learning how to train dogs.
-My mom answered for me and thus my training career started by cleaning dog runs.
+My mom answered for me and thus my training career started by cleaning Lassie’s dog runs.

-One of the most important things I have learned and that you can do for yourself and your dog is to find the right trainer.
-I was fortunate to start my training with one of the best Stuart and Pati Mah.
+One of the most important things I have learned, and that you can do for yourself and your dog is to find the right trainer.
+If you can’t understand what your trainer is explaining to you, you can be sure your dog won’t either.
+I was fortunate to start my training with one of the best, Stuart and Pati Mah.
 I trained with them for six or seven years driving four hours each way for a one-hour lesson.
 Sometime during those seven years I started helping other handlers and it slowly developed into giving lessons.
 In 2013 I became very interested in international competition and training techniques used overseas.
 I had an opportunity to meet Silvia Trkman from Slovenia four-time World Agility Champion and I was totally blown away with her running style and training techniques.
 Since that time I have been studying with her and now teach her style.

 Today I compete on both National and International courses in several different venues like UKI, USDAA, and AKC.
-My passion for agility continues and I love to teach the sport I love.
+My passion for agility continues and I love to teach the sport, I love.